HumanCompatibleAI/overcooked_ai/src/human_aware_rl/README.md

 ## Experiments results

-This graph shows the performance of reproduced agents in a similar style as original ones in the Neurips 2019 paper
+This graph shows the performance of reproduced agents in a similar style as the original ones in the Neurips 2019 paper.

 ![Performance graph](./graph.jpg)

-It was created with the reproduced agents from running run_experiments.sh and run_ppo_bc_experiments.sh
+It was created with the reproduced agents from running `run_experiments.sh` and `run_ppo_bc_experiments.sh`.

-The evaluation and plotting code can be found under human_aware_rl/ppo directory
+The evaluation and plotting code can be found under the `human_aware_rl/ppo` directory.